 This step is all about the exterior and interior fittings task involved in building a house.
 First, the roof embers are set up to receive the roof covering.
 Then the plasterwork begins.
 The thickness of the plaster layer should not be over 0.75 inches.

-Fixing of doors and windows: At this stage, you can fix doors of various materials depending on the specifications you want.
-Wooden doors are the most used, but sometimes, doors made from aluminum and steel are used.
+At this stage, you can fix doors of various materials depending on the specifications you want.
+Wooden doors are the most used, but sometimes, doors made from aluminium and steel are used.

-For the windows, you can have wooden windows, aluminum casement/sliding windows, projected windows, etc. Fixing doors after the first coat of painting work is safer and advisable.
+For the windows, you can have wooden windows, aluminium casement/sliding windows, projected windows, etc. Fixing doors after the first coat of painting work is safer and advisable.

 The necessary electrical and plumbing works are carried out before the final finishing works.
 Tiles are laid in specific areas such as the bedrooms, bathrooms, and kitchen.